horrormyth/bocadillo/README.md

 orator migrate -c config/db.py
 ```

-We can verify that migrations migrations have been applied:
+We can verify that migrations have been applied:

 ```bash
 orator migrate:status -c config/db.py